- Creating wallets

 Minting Tokens

 Now that your user has a fully functional wallet, they are ready to recieve their first NFT.
-You can do this via Bitski’s minting API:
+You can do this via Bitski’s minting API:- A credential to authenticate, which should be the same credential you used before.

 APP_ID